hashicorp/vagrant/website/docs/source/v2/plugins/configuration.html.md

 done for each machine that Vagrant is managing.
 This allows you to conditionally validate some keys based on the state of the machine and so on.

-The `_detected_errors` method returns any errors already detected by Vagrant, like unknown configuration keys.
+The `_detected_errors` method returns any errors already detected by Vagrant, such as unknown configuration keys.
+This returns an array of error messages, so be sure to turn it into the proper Hash object to return later.

 The return value is a Ruby Hash object, where the key is a section name, and the value is a list of error messages.
 These will be displayed by